One of the most important parts of Graeph society are the Hives. Unlike Raveen Kat Prides,

 Horrorlings) have the power to manipulate the minds of Unclaimed Graephs.
 She can cause

-them to go insane, kill themselves, or even have use them as fodder in an unnecessary battle.
+them to go insane, kill themselves, or even force them to attack others.
+Without the protection

 Claimed Graephs have been marked by Matriarchs, in a manner similar to that of

 Blood-Marking.
 The Matriarch injects a type of telegenic venom into those Graephs she claims